Todd Holland

-Todd Holland (born August 13, 1961) is an American film and television director and producer.
+Todd Holland (born December 13, 1961) is an American film and television director and producer.
 He directed over 50 episodes of The Larry Sanders Show, for which he received an Emmy, and 26 episodes of Malcolm in the Middle, for which he received two Emmy Awards.
-His feature films include The Wizard (1989) and Krippendorf's Tribe (1998).
+His feature films include The Wizard (1989), Krippendorf's Tribe (1998), and Firehouse Dog (2007), and had also directed the TV movie Monster High: The Movie (2022) and its 2023 sequel.

 Early life and education

 Holland was born in Kittanning, Pennsylvania and raised in Meadville, Pennsylvania.
 He was an honor student, graduating from Meadville Area Sr. High School-M. A. S. H. While there, he wrote, directed and produced several parodies of movies popular at the time.
 He graduated in 1985 from UCLA's school of Theater, Film and Television.

 Career

 Holland got his career break when Steven Spielberg saw his UCLA thesis film Chicken Thing—a 12-minute comedy horror short—and hired Holland to write and direct on the second season of Amazing Stories.

 Holland directed 52 episodes of The Larry Sanders Show for HBO.
-He received an Emmy for the series finale "FLIP".
+He received an Emmy for the 1998 series finale "FLIP".

 Holland then started working with Linwood Boomer on the Fox sitcom Malcolm in the Middle where he directed 26 episodes and served as co-executive producer for the show.
 Holland earned two Emmy Awards for the show: both wins were for Outstanding Directing for a Comedy Series, his first one for the pilot episode of the series, the second for the season two episode "Bowling"—for which he also won the DGA award for excellence in comedy directing.

-Holland co-created Wonderfalls with Bryan Fuller, for which they received a WGA nomination.
+Holland co-created the 2004 television series Wonderfalls with Bryan Fuller, for which they received a WGA nomination.

 He has also directed the feature films The Wizard, Krippendorf's Tribe and Firehouse Dog.

 Holland has directed twice for the NBC sitcom 30 Rock.
 He directed the episode "Generalissimo," an episode for which he received his seventh Emmy Award nomination, but lost to Jeffrey Blitz for The Office.